How Can I Tell if My Homes Air Quality is Bad?

 Volatile Organic Compounds

-They’re found in paint and stains in addition to:
+They’re found in paint and stains along with:

 • Furniture